bparanj/crystal/electronics/experiments/queue/snubber.md

+PENDING

+Move this to out of scope folder

 May not be that clear on Tinkercad

 Yes, a snubber circuit is sometimes referred to as a "transient suppression circuit" or "spike suppression circuit."
 These terms all highlight the snubber circuit’s role in absorbing and dissipating energy spikes or transients to protect other components in the circuit.